Measuring & sizing your custom order

 1)waist – taken around the waist, where the chinks are to be worn.
 There may be some variation on location based on individual preference.
 Typically this is at or just below the belt line.

-2) rise – distance from above taken waist measurement to the location the leg portion will begin to wrap around the thigh, this ensures the leg portion doesn’t ride up uncomfortably (typical rise is 6-8”)
+2) front rise – taken on the front of the leg; distance from (above taken) waist measurement to the location the leg portion will begin to wrap around the thigh (directly across from "crotch"), this ensures the leg portion doesn’t ride up uncomfortably (typical rise is 6-8”)

 Measuring for Belts